konachan100/konachan100.github.io/README.md

 # konachan100.github.io
 View most recent 100 posts from Konachan.net:    https://konachan100.github.io/

+## Why this project
+- Konachan.net index page may unavaliable due to your ISP but its posts still accessable.
+- I always need a quick look of new posts.
+- Mobile device users want a suitable HTML layout

 ## How does it work
-Konachan.net index page sometimes unavaliable due to your ISP but its posts still accessable.
-And these pure-browsing user want a quick look of new posts.
-So here I provide a really simple page to display most recent 100 posts, no search, no sort, no login.

 Page updating is done by a cloud server that can access Konachan web API, and post content updates once per 5 min, see shell script for detail. during each update, the program get posts data via konachan web API, and generate static web pages, and git-push to this repo